soarce-qa/parallel-process-dispatcher/README.md

 * PHP Internals: Be aware that if the child process produces output, it will write into a buffer until the buffer is full.
 If the buffer is full the child pauses until the parent reads from the buffer and makes more room.
 This is done in the isFinished() method.
 The dispatcher calls this method periodically to prevent a deadlock.
-If you use the process class standalone, you have to possibilities to prevent this:
+If you use the process class standalone, you have multiple possibilities to prevent this:
   * call isFinished() yourself in either a loop, using a tick function or otherwise during execution of your script
   * instead of writing to stdOut, divert output to a temporary file and use its name as output.
+  * use the combination of OutputAggregator and ProcessLineOutput and work on output as soon as it arrives.
+This might consume a lot of RAM for buffers if your jobs generate a lot of output, so set high enough limits.

 ### Dispatcher